graemedouglas/autosistant/README.md

 A+ Features
 -----------

-### Smooth Converstation
+### Smooth Conversation

 The conversation should not feel overly forced and should allow the user to enter relatively natural sentences as the main form of interaction with the system.
-The goal is to avoid clunky user interace in favour of dialect.
+The goal is to avoid clunky user interface in favor of dialect.
 There are some cases where this is not desirable, such as choosing products from a list.
 In such cases, a mixed syntax is used.
 For instance, users may choose items from a product list by